rackerlabs/docs-developer-blog/_posts/2019-03-11-transfer-sql-plans-by-using-sql-plan-baseline.md

 ### Example execution

-Executing the preceding steps should result in output similar to the following examples.
+Executing the preceding steps results in output similar to the following examples.

-#### Step 1: Run query on source instance
+#### Step 1: Run query on the source instance

 Run the SQL on the source instance and identify the `sql_id` and `plan_hash_value`.
 Examine the cursor cache to get the values.
-In this case, they are:
+In this case, they are the following values:

 - `sql_id`: 9xva48wpnsmp6
 - `plan_hash_value`: 1572948408)